magocoin/magocoin2/doc/gitian-building.md

 Multiple developers build the source code by following a specific descriptor ("recipe"), cryptographically sign the result, and upload the resulting signature.
-These results are compared and only if they match, the build is accepted and uploaded to eps-crypto.com.
+These results are compared and only if they match, the build is accepted and uploaded to magocoin-crypto.com.

 More independent gitian builders are needed, which is why I wrote this guide.
-It is preferred to follow these steps yourself instead of using someone else's VM image to avoid 'contaminating' the build.
+It is preferred to follow these stmagocoin yourself instead of using someone else's VM image to avoid 'contaminating' the build.

 Table of Contents